Table of Contents

 സർക്കാർ ജോലി എന്ന സ്വപ്നം ഇനി സ്വപ്നം മാത്രമല്ല!
 Join Entri's HSA Coaching Program

-The Category II exam of KTET 2025 is designed for candidates aspiring to teach Upper Primary classes (VI to VIII) in Kerala.
+The Category 2 exam of KTET 2026 is prepared for candidates aspiring to teach Upper Primary classes (VI to VIII) in Kerala.
 This is an objective-type test with multiple-choice questions (MCQs).
 The exam includes a total of 150 questions, each carrying 1 mark, with no negative marking.
 Candidates are given 2 hours and 30 minutes to complete the test.

 The exam content is based on the SCERT Kerala syllabus for Classes V to VIII, focusing equally on subject knowledge and pedagogical understanding.
 The structure of the exam is divided into three parts:

-KTET 2025 – Kerala TET Category 2 Detailed Syllabus
+KTET Category 2 Syllabus 2026 – Detailed Kerala TET Syllabus

 - Child Development and Learning (15 Questions)